History of baseball: Around the world

 Many European countries have professional leagues as well, the most successful, other than the Dutch league, being the Italian league founded in 1948.
 Compared to those in Asia and Latin America, the various European leagues and the one in Australia historically have had no more than niche appeal.
 In 2004, Australia won a surprise silver medal at the 2004 Summer Olympics.
 The Israel Baseball League, launched in 2007, folded after one season.
 The Confédération Européene de Baseball (European Baseball Confederation), founded in 1953, organizes a number of competitions between clubs from different countries, as well as national squads.
 Other competitions between national teams, such as the Baseball World Cup and the Olympic baseball tournament, were administered by the International Baseball Federation (IBAF) from its formation in 1938 until its 2013 merger with the International Softball Federation to create the current joint governing body for both sports, the World Baseball Softball Confederation (WBSC).
 By 2009, the IBAF had 117 member countries.
 Women's baseball is played on an organized amateur basis in numerous countries.
 Since 2004, the IBAF and now WBSC have sanctioned the Women's Baseball World Cup, featuring national teams.

 After being admitted to the Olympics as a medal sport beginning at the 1992 Summer Olympics, baseball was dropped from the 2012 Summer Olympics at the 2005 International Olympic Committee meeting.
 It remained part of the 2008 Summer Olympics.
 The elimination of baseball, along with softball, from the 2012 Olympic program enabled the IOC to consider adding two different sports, but none received the votes required for inclusion.
 While the sport's lack of a following in much of the world was a factor, more important was Major League Baseball's reluctance to have a break during the Games to allow its players to participate, as the National Hockey League now does during the Winter Olympic Games.
 Such a break is more difficult for MLB to accommodate because it would force the playoffs deeper into cold weather.
 Seeking reinstatement for the 2016 Summer Olympics, the IBAF proposed an abbreviated competition designed to facilitate the participation of top players, but the effort failed.
 Major League Baseball initiated the World Baseball Classic, scheduled to precede the major league season, partly as a replacement, high-profile international tournament.
 The inaugural Classic, held in March 2006, was the first tournament involving national teams to feature a significant number of MLB participants.
+The World Baseball Classic takes place every four years.
+The tournament features the sixteen best national teams.
+The first team to win was Japan.
 The Baseball World Cup was discontinued after its 2011 edition in favor of an expanded World Baseball Classic.